rolling-scopes-school/tasks/epam/async-race.md

 ## 📜 Non-functional Requirements

-- **No Libraries/Frameworks**: Pure JavaScript only, optional use of Bootstrap for CSS.
+- **Framework Usage**:  Development must utilize either React or Angular.
 - **TypeScript Mandatory**: Strong typing throughout, with no use of "any".
 - **Modular Architecture**: Clear separation of concerns between API interaction, UI rendering, and state management.
-- **SPA Implementation**: Entire content generated via JavaScript, utilizing Webpack or similar for bundling.
+- **SPA Implementation**: All content must be generated using TypeScript.
 - **Code Quality**: Adherence to Airbnb's ESLint configuration, with functions limited to 40 lines and avoidance of magic numbers/strings.

+- These criteria emphasize the importance of clean code, proper architecture, and adherence to modern development practices.
+Intreviewers will use these guidelines to assess the technical execution and overall quality of the project.

 ## 🛠️ Technical Implementation

 - Implement CRUD operations for cars using the provided server mock.
 - Design UI elements for car management and race controls.
 - Utilize fetch for server communication, and handle promises for asynchronous tasks.
-- Create animations for car movements using JavaScript and CSS.
+- Create animations for car movements using TypeScript and CSS.
 - Ensure responsiveness and compatibility across different devices and browsers.

 ## 📚 Resources